Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Empirical application

+As a final exercise, we assess the ability of the five alternative models entertained in Section \ref{Section:CLS} both to accurately estimate predictive tail quantiles and to produce 95\% HPP intervals with accurate empirical coverage.
+We focus here only on the predictive distribution for the return, with the quantile estimation coinciding with the prediction of 1\% and 5\% VaRs.
+The empirical coverage statistics associated with both the VaRs and the HPP intervals, for all five competing models, are reported Table \ref{tab:CCtest} .
+We also report the results of the Christoffersen (1998) tests of correct unconditional coverage and independence of exceedances of the (predicted) intervals.
+Models that produce forecasts that fail to reject both of these tests are deemed adequate in predicting VaR.

+The results indicate that all seven models being assessed have empirical coverage that is significantly different from the nominal coverage of the 95\% HPP intervals over the assessment period.
+That said, the coverages are all quite reasonable (in an absolute sense) and $\mathcal{M}_{F}$ performs on par with $\mathcal{M}_{11}$, with empirical coverages that are quite close to the 95\% level, as well as being the only models that do not reject the null hypothesis of independent violations.
+In all but two cases - the 1\% VaR prediction from $\mathcal{M}_{5}$ and the 5\% VaR prediction from $\mathcal{M}_{10}$ - the competing models produce VaR predictions with independent exceedences, with $\mathcal{M}_{F}$ being one of the three models with the empirical tail coverage closest to the nominal quantile probabilities.
+Perhaps not surprisingly, the worst performance (in terms of both HPP and tail coverage) is exhibited by the (Heston) model, $\mathcal{M} _{9}$, in which no price or volatility jump components feature.

-The results of the three different assessment criteria discussed in this section thus highlight the importance of including both price and variance jumps in this empirical setting and, moreover, confirm the added value of augmenting the basic stochastic volatility structure with the particular dynamic structure for the price and volatility jumps as represented by the Hawkes process.
+In summary then, these results are consistent with the rankings produced by the marginal CLS computations for the return, as reported in the previous section.
+They confirm the importance of including both price and variance jumps in this empirical setting and, moreover, highlight the added value of augmenting the basic stochastic volatility structure with the particular dynamic structure for the price and volatility jumps as represented by a Hawkes process.